Human RightsRefugees & Migration

 …………………………………….

-An entrepreneur is not straw that rolls in the wind or water that is unmoved by water.
-Rather, he is a fruitful date palm that, if it falls, condemns many to bitterness.
-No entrepreneur is a seed that, when it falls to the ground, easily sprouts as a new seedling.
-Rather, years and years must pass until “clouds and winds and fog and sun and sky work” so that from among the vast multitude of citizens of a country, an entrepreneur emerges and brings to actuality the latent potential abilities hidden in the minds and arms of other human beings.
+When a great entrepreneur dies, it is as though a reservoir of inspiration and a lamp of hope in some corner of our land has died.
+In these turbulent times, with the death of each entrepreneur, it seems that many of our workers lose their job security and the lamp of hope is extinguished in many homes, and new unemployed are added to the ranks of our jobless.
+An entrepreneur is not straw that blows away in the wind or water that does not disturb the surface.
+Rather, he is a fruitful palm tree that, if it falls, plunges many sweet-livelihood seekers into bitterness.
+No entrepreneur is a seed that, when it falls to earth, easily sprouts as a fresh sapling from his soil.
+Rather, it takes years and years for “clouds and wind and mist and sun and heaven to work” before from among the countless host of citizens of a country, an entrepreneur emerges and actualizes the potential capabilities hidden in the brain and arm of other human beings.

 Spiritual Execution of Musa Khani

-Physical Execution of Farrokhroo Parsa
+Physical Execution of Farkhrou Parsa

-Physical Execution of Mah-Afrid Amirkhosravi
+Physical Execution of Mah-Afreed Amir Khosravi

-(Born 1969 in Rudbar, Gilan – Died June 24, 2014 in Evin Prison) also known as Amir Mansour Aria, was accused in September 2011 of embezzling several thousand billion tomans (2,800 or 3,000 billion tomans), which is said to have been the largest embezzlement in Iran’s history.
+(Born 1969 in Rudbar, Gilan – Died June 24, 2014 in Evin Prison) who was also known as Amir Mansour Aria, was accused in September 2011 of embezzling several thousand billion tomans (2,800 or 3,000 billion tomans), which is said to have been the largest embezzlement in Iran’s history.

 pastedGraphic.png